biona001/Knockoffs.jl/README.md

 ## Bug reports and feature requests

 Please open an issue if you find a bug or have feature requests.
-Pull requests are extremely welcomed!
+Feature requests are welcomed!

+If you want to make contributions to this package, you should follow this workflow:

+1. Fork this repository
+2. Make a new branch on your fork, named after whatever changes you'll be making
+3. Apply your code changes to the branch on your fork
+4. When you're done, submit a PR to `Knockoffs.jl` to merge your fork into master branch.